elloop/CS.cpp/questions.md

 ===

 #Questions.
+---
+##  2015/2/11
+1. things in container must have copy constructor, try it.
+2. 《对不起，青春》
+3. see understanding_cpp11/compatibility.h: using BaseTest::BaseTest(10); compile error.

 ## 2015/2/9
 1. how to return a null-refrence in function stack/stack.h:top() ?

 #Summary.
+---
 ## grammer.
 1. don't include headers in your custom namespace.
 ```